-Box 4.1: Justification Test for development plans

-Where, as part of the preparation and adoption or variation and amendment of a development/local area plan1, a planning authority is considering the future development of areas in an urban settlement that are at moderate or high risk of flooding, for uses or development vulnerable to flooding that would generally be inappropriate as set out in Table 3.2, all of the following criteria must be satisfied:

-- The urban settlement is targeted for growth under the National Spatial Strategy, regional planning guidelines, statutory plans as defined above or under the Planning Guidelines or Planning Directives provisions of the Planning and Development Act, 2000, as amended. - 2 The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: - Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement2; - Comprises significant previously developed and/or under-utilised lands; - Is within or adjoining the core3 of an established or designated urban settlement; - (iv) Will be essential in achieving compact and sustainable urban growth: and - (v) There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement. - A flood risk assessment to an appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
+Box 4 4.1: Justification Test for development plans of a futu or h wou develo re deve igh risk ild gene part of the preparation and adoption or variation and amendment opment/local area plan 1 , a planning authority is considering the elopment of areas in an urban settlement that are at moderate to flooding, for uses or development vulnerable to flooding that erally be inappropriate as set out in Table 3.2, all of the following st be satisfied: 1 The urban settlement is targeted for growth under the National Spatial Strategy, regional planning guidelines, statutory plans as defined above or under the Planning Guidelines or Planning Directives provisions of the Planning and Development Act, 2000, as amended.
+2 2 The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: (i) Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement 2 ; (ii) Comprises significant previously developed and/or under-utilised lands; (iii) Is within or adjoining the core 3 of an established or designated urban settlement; (iv) Will be essential in achieving compact and sustainable urban growth; and (v) There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement.
+3 A flood risk assessment to an appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
 N.B.
-The acceptability or otherwise of levels of any residual risk should be made with consideration for the proposed development and the local context and should be described in the relevant flood risk assessment.
+The acceptability or otherwise of levels of any residual risk should be made with consideration for the proposed development and the local context and should be described in the relevant flood risk assessment